 - Special hardship, documenting severe and compelling circumstances that exist prior to the initial semester or session of enrollment.
 Approval or denial of the request by University Housing will be based upon substantiation of the circumstances.

 Compliance with the Housing Regulation is a condition of initial registration and continuing enrollment at The Ohio State University.

 - All regularly admitted students scheduled for twelve or more hours of credit for a semester or summer session are subject to the regulation.

-- Freshmen eligible for exemptions to live off campus must register their requests with University Housing prior to the beginning of classes.
+- Freshmen and sophomores eligible for exemptions to live off campus must register their requests with University Housing prior to the beginning of classes.

 - Once a contract is signed, the Terms and Conditions shall apply regardless of any provisions in the Housing Regulation.

 - Proof of compliance with the University Housing Regulation is the responsibility of the student.
 Failure of a student to comply with this regulation may be cause for denial or cancellation of registration.
 Failure to comply may also result in assessment of University Housing fees for the semester or session in question.

 - University Housing is established as the authorized agent for administration of the Housing Regulation for the university.

 - All approvals for waiver of compliance with the University Housing Regulation will be in writing.